 Footedale VFD Finds the Perfect Pumper

-After over a year and a half of searching for the perfect apparatus to precisely fit in their garage, the Footedale Volunteer Fire Department found one from Command Fire.
+After over a year and a half of searching for the perfect apparatus, the Footedale Volunteer Fire Department found one from Command Fire.
 A 1997 HME 1250/850 Rescue Pumper was delivered to the Footedale VFD in New Salem, Pennsylvania in late March.

 Robert Kelley from Footedale VFD said it was hard for him to find a truck that would fit all their requirements and so he emailed everyone who he knew that would be able to give him recommendations and that is how he came across Command Fire.